Site Search allows you to track how people use your website’s internal search engine. You can see:

-To get started with Site Search tracking, login as the Super User or an Admin user and go to Settings > Websites.
+To get started with Site Search tracking, login as the Super User or an Admin user and go to Administration > Websites.
 Here, you can enable or disable Site Search tracking for each of your websites.

 Here is what the admin UI looks like for a particular website:

 All Site Search reports are available under the main menu Actions > Site Search.

 The easiest way to track internal search keywords, is to specify the URL parameter name that will contain the search keyword.
 By default, Piwik will read the URL and look for a parameter with any of the following names: q, query, s, search, searchword, k, keyword